Git from hell

 The following is not covered:

-Treating data as immutable can drastically reduce the possibility of bugs caused by interference between data.
-It also makes it very easy to check whether data has changed.
-It also serves as a basis for implementing advanced techniques such as hot module reloading and time travel.
+Treating data immutably significantly reduces the likelihood of bugs caused by interference between data.
+It also makes it much easier to check whether data has changed.
+It also serves as the foundation for implementing advanced techniques like hot module reloading and time travel.

 If you can predict the results of all the code below, you don't need to take this class.